KinexDev/Luna/README.md

 ```luau
 system("tree") -- creates an ascii tree of files
 ```

+Luna is still young, so it doesn't have a developed standard library yet.

 # Example Project
 this is a [snake game](https://github.com/KinexDev/Luau-Snake) completely written in luau using luna using raylib bindings, that is also a great example to show you how to create a project with luna.